-Your Money Tree can tolerate some space between watering.
-It prefers to be watered when the top 50% of soil has dried out, but be careful not to let the soil go bone-dry.
+Your Money Tree prefers to be watered when 50% of the soil volume has dried out.
+You can test the soil with your finger or something like a wooden chopstick and if it comes up dry, you can water it.
+Be careful not to let the soil go bone-dry because ill-timed watering can cause roots to die back and lead to discolored leaves.
 Be sure that your watering schedule is consistent.

 If you accidentally let your Money Tree’s soil dry out completely, it may need a soak in the sink or tub to properly rehydrate the soil.
 Keep in mind that when the soil goes from bone-dry to saturated, it can cause stress for your Money Tree and cause leaves to drop.